 Why Maxim

 Generic LLMs sound confident at every question.
+Maxim tells you when to trust them.

 Six reasons operators who use Claude every day install Maxim on day one.
 Each reason has a behavioral science framework behind it — footnoted, not shouted.